 Easy connections between the ARB and VRB lines are available at Rigi-Kulm station.

-If you want to make a ROUND by train from Luzern that takes in both Rigi Bahnen lines AND the cable car, the ultimate route is
+If you want to make a ROUND by train from Luzern that takes in both Rigi Bahnen lines, the cable car and the lake cruise - the ultimate route is

 (1) train from Luzern to Arth-Goldau

 (3) VRB train from Rigi-Kulm to Vitznau